💜 MINT Chinese Film Festival 2026: Call for Entries 💚

 1. Awards and Opportunities

-2) The festival will provide shortlisted works and directors with diverse screening and networking opportunities, including but not limited to standard theatrical screenings in the UK, international promotion and marketing, thought exchange with other filmmakers, thematic forums, and a series of derivative interactive activities.
+2) The festival will provide selected works and directors with a variety of screening and networking opportunities, including but not limited to a standard theatrical screening in the UK, international promotion and special distribution, filmmakers’ interviews, thematic forums, and a series of derivative interactive activities.

-* Winners of the Competition have the chance to receive cash prizes, festival laurel in recognition, membership of Keswick Alhambra Cinema, exclusive in-depth interviews, and global touring exhibition opportunities.
-Works which are not shortlisted may also be selected for international screenings outside the festival.
+In addition, winners of the Competition have the chance to receive cash prizes, a festival laurel in recognition, exclusive in-depth interviews, and international touring exhibition and/or release opportunities.
+Eligible submissions which are not selected may also be considered for international screenings outside the festival period.

 3. Publicity Materials